 20.)
 Dhanushkodi Ghost Town of Tamilnadu

 Otherwise, Dhanushkodi is a very quite place with beautiful white sand beaches and no tourist crowd.
-The deep and rough waters of Indian Ocean meets with the shallow and calm waters of Bay of Bengal near the tip of Dhanushkodi.
+The deep and rough waters of the Indian Ocean meets with the shallow and calm waters of Bay of Bengal near the tip of Dhanushkodi.

 The Adam’s Bridge (Submerged in the sea) is a chain of 48 km long limestone shoals, it linked Rameswaram with Mannar in Sri Lanka’s northwest though this bridge is destructed due to natural calamities.
 There is no mobile network in the area and it is not advisable to stay there after sunset.